rbutenuth/fpl/doc/dictionaries.md

 ### dict-put

-Put a value into the scope of an object or dictionary, key must be a string, returns the old value associated with the key.
+Put a value into the scope of an object or dictionary, key must not be nil, returns the old value associated with the key.
 When you want to remove a mapping, set the value nil.